jonathaneunice/iterm2-tab-set/README.md

       }
     }

-Now you can specify colors for `js`, `html`, and other purposes directly (in either `rgb()` or hex CSS formats).
-You can add new named colors, and use them just like you would one of the predefined base colors.
+Now you can specify colors for `js`, `html`, and other purposes directly (using existing color names or`rgb()` or hex CSS formats).
+You can add new named colors, and use them just like you would use one of the predefined base colors.
 For example here a color `alisongreen` is defined, then the `server` color refers to `alisongreen`.
-The only restriction is that they must be defined before they are used.
+The only restriction is that color names must be defined before they are used.
 You can also redefine the default color, using the key `default`.
 If you really don't like a color, and do not want it included in your palette, you can remove it from service by defining its value as `null`.
+The example above nixes `papayawhip`.